 What Dissolves Baby Wipes in a Clogged Toilet?

 There is no chemical solution that you can safely use that will dissolve baby wipes.
 Chemical septic tank treatments can help break down toilet paper clogs, but these treatments are ineffective at dissolving baby wipes.
 This is due to the durability of baby wipes.
 They have to be tough enough for use cleaning your baby, and thus are made of stronger material than toilet paper.
 For this reason, there is no chemical you can pour into your toilet that will clear a baby wipe clog.

 Will Bleach Dissolve Baby Wipes?

 Bleach will not dissolve baby wipes that have clogged your toilet.
 Baby wipes are engineered to hold up to exposure to different compounds, since they are medicated with ingredients to help you clean your baby.
-Pouring bleach into the toilet to try and break up a clog caused by baby wipes is ineffective.
+Pouring bleach into the toilet to try and break up a clog caused by baby wipes, or even regular toilet paper, is ineffective.

 3 Methods to Unclog a Toilet Clogged with Baby Wipes

 A toilet clogged by baby wipes is a huge headache.
 Unlike toilet paper clogs, which sometimes resolve themselves, a clog caused by baby wipes won’t dissolve.
 If left to its own devices, the clog will only get worse.
 However, you can clear the clog and get back on track.
 Here’s how:

 An old-fashioned toilet plunger is your first line of defense when dealing with a baby wipe clog.
 A plunger works by forcing water down the pipe, which can blast apart clogs and allow your toilet to resume functioning as usual.
 To use a plunger to unclog your toilet: